gromacs/gromacs/docs/user-guide/environment-variables.rst

         disable exiting upon encountering a corrupted frame in an :ref:`edr` file, allowing the use of all frames up until the corruption.

+``GMX_FILLERS_IN_LOCAL_STATE``
+        Fillers particles are needed to make the number of particles a multiple of the SIMD or GPU warp/wave-front width for computing non-bonded interactions.
+These fillers can also be added to the local state, if all algorithms support this, which avoids indexing but increases the size of buffers.
+This environment variable can be set to 0 or 2 to force this behavior off or on.
+Setting it to 1 turns the behavior on when supported.

 ``GMX_FORCE_UPDATE``
         update forces when invoking ``mdrun -rerun``.